Yuriysteam/yuriysteam.github.io/_projects/gurotesuka.md

 ##### Day 2

-Didn't failed the second day and here is kanji for 月 moon and month.
+Didn't fail the second day and here is kanji for 月 moon and month.
 Font also updated.

 ##### Day 1